Click on a class day to go to that particular lecture or recitation. Due

 What follows is a rough guide

-to how final grades will be established, not a precise formula — we will fine-tune thresholds and other details as we see fit after the end of the course.
+to how course grades will be established, not a precise formula — we will fine-tune cutoffs and other details as we see fit after the end of the course.
 This is meant to help you set expectations and take action if your trajectory in the class does not take you to the grade you are hoping for (see also the Grades

 tab on this page).
 So, here's a rough

 - B: 80-90%

 This heuristic assumes that the makeup of a student’s grade is not wildly anomalous: exceptionally low overall scores on exams, programming assignments, or written assignments will be treated on a case-by-case basis.
 In particular, no student will get an A with an exam average below 80% (no matter how high his/her total score).
 Furthermore, students who are unable to demonstrate a basic proficiency with the C language in the last few programming assignments will receive a D in the class (this is because 15-122 is a prerequisite to 15-213, a very C-intensive course).